-Visitedness and preference-based traversal
+Visitedness- and preference-based traversal

 This method first visits the unvisited neighbouring cells (see

 Figure 12).
-In case of more neighbouring cells, which are unvisited, the cell with the highest preference value is the following cell (see Figure 13).
+If there are a number of neighbouring cells that are unvisited, the cell with the highest preference value is the following cell (see Figure 13).